 4 - Look for a broker-dealer with depth and breadth of the resources you need.
-This includes training for advisors and office staff, practice management coaching, and assistance with the everchanging regulatory environment. " Advisors are looking for a broker-dealer that can help them safely navigate the regulatory environment; assist in the selection, integration, training, and implementation of cost-efficient technologies, platforms, products, and services; and provide customized practice management consulting and offerings," says Dave Shindel. late President & CEO of United Planners
+This includes training for advisors and office staff, practice management coaching, and assistance with the ever changing regulatory environment.

+Advisors are seeking broker-dealers that can effectively guide them through the regulatory landscape, offering support in selecting, integrating, training, and implementing cost-effective technologies, products and services.
+Importantly, these advisors prioritize stability and strong compliance standards to avoid broker-dealers that adopt compliance practices catering to the lowest common denominator, ensuring their clients receive the highest level of service and protection.